Book Opener Stretch – How to Perform, Benefits & Muscles Worked

 • Step 4.
 Exhale as you allow your chest and spine to continue the movement of your arm all the way over your body until you begin to feel the stretch around your ribs.
 For some this may be when your arm is flat on the opposite side of your body but for others it will not be as far as this.
 Stop at what feels comfortable for you.

 • Step 5.
-Once you feel the stretch, with your arm on the opposite side of your body, your spine and chest should also have rotated so that your chest is facing the ceiling and your back is flat.
-You should feel the gentle twist as your hips remains still throughout the movement.
+Once you feel the stretch, your spine and chest should have rotated so that your chest is facing the ceiling and your back is flat.
+You should feel the gentle twist as your hips remain still throughout the movement.

 • Step 6.
-Take a deep breathe whilst holding this position before exhaling as your rotate your body back to the starting position.
+Take a deep breath whilst holding this position before exhaling as you rotate your body back to the starting position.

 • Step 7.
 Repeat this movement for 5-10 repetitions on both sides of your body.